 20. Bring a small fan.

 If it’s not a windy day, connect a battery-powered mini-clip fan to your umbrella.
-This will help keep your baby’s body temperature down and give everybody a break from the heat.
+This will help keep your baby’s body temperature down and give everybody some comfort in the heat.

 21. Create a sensory play experience.